 With a fresh look and some tweaks to the sound profile, there is a lot to like about the new Mackie CR5-XBT powered speakers.
 Let’s dive into the details.

 The Mackie CR5-XBT offers excellent sound quality.
 The 5-inch woofer delivers ample bass response that is tight and satisfying.
 There is plenty of depth here that you may be able to skip acquiring a subwoofer.
+Much like their DJ speaker range Mackie places extra emphasis on the low end.
 But, if you are in a large studio you may want that extra oomph to fill the space.
+If you like the Mackie sound you can check out our guide to the best 15 inch powered speakers which includes a great Mackie option for your gigs outside of the studio.

 The mids retain plenty of warmth and clarity.
 Excellent for multimedia editing and studio use.
 While not as refined as more expensive options they are an excellent choice for producers on a budget.